Meizhu-Liang/napari-generic-SIMulator/README.md

     pip install git+https://github.com/Meizhu-Liang/napari-generic-SIMulator.git

-This plugin is compatible with **napari 0.4.17**, older versions of napari would show errors in _interpolation_.
+This plugin is compatible with **napari 0.4.17** or above, older versions of napari would show errors in _interpolation_.

 ## Usage